deviserplatform/deviserplatform/README.md

 ##Contribute to Deviser
-Deviser is contribution focused and community driven.
-If you want to contribute back to Umbraco please check out our [guide to contributing](CONTRIBUTING.md).
+Deviser is community focused.
+Would you like to contribute? feel free to check out [guide to contributing](CONTRIBUTING.md).

 Everyone interacting in Deviser and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the Deviser [code of conduct](https://www.deviser.io/codeofconduct).